 Humans are very good at recognizing patterns in every day life, and mostly patterns that we are familiar with.
 For instance, it doesn't take us a whole lot of effort to recognize a face, even if that face is showing a different expression than the first time we saw it.
 Recognizing a road crossing, but from a different angle than the first time is equally easy.

 Investing in gold has been on every front page in the last two, three years.
 The financial crisis has scared a lot of investors who lost faith in everything but gold.
 Many investors buy gold in some form, in paper or physical gold.
 Investing in gold is not something from the last couple of years, but has been around for many years.
 It's just that the last couple of years, gold has every characteristic of being a bubble.
-Gold investors sometimes seem to lose all good sense of judgement and logic.
+Gold investors sometimes seem to lose all good sense of judgment and logic.
 Buying gold has almost become a sort of religion.

-It's been over a year now since we've witnessed the so called flash crash.
+It's been over a year now since we've witnessed the so-called flash crash.
 On May 6th 2010, within minutes the markets dropped several percentages, then bounced and recovered a large part of the losses.
 To relive those exciting moments, here are some video clips.
 If you know of any other clip that should be here, please send me an email.
 This post with video clips is mostly fun, but it's also showing us panic, anxiety, greed and fear.
 Besides crash flash videos, there are some other clips that show the emotions that sometimes come with trading.

 Being a short term trader, it's sometimes easy to forget about the larger picture.
 One could argue that short term traders couldn't care less about the larger picture or the long term view, but that's actually not the case.
 Trading is a game of chances, and as a trader, you make the trades that are likely to be successful.
 But it is also obvious that even trades that seem very likely to be successful can fail multiple times in a row.